-- Designed to help students acquire a working knowledge of our judicial system and gain an understanding of their obligations and responsibilities as participating members of our society. - Encourages young adults to develop their analytical abilities and communication skills while increasing their self-confidence. - Fundamentally, is an academic exercise, and although this is also a competition, the lasting value of the experience comes from obtaining an understanding of our judicial system and of the constitutional processes used as we strive to create a just society.
+- Designed to help students acquire a working knowledge of our judicial system and gain an understanding of their obligations and responsibilities as participating members of our society. - Encourages young adults to develop their analytical abilities and communication skills while increasing their self-confidence. - Fundamentally, it is an academic exercise.
+Although this is also a competition, the experience's lasting value comes from understanding our judicial system and the constitutional processes used as we strive to create a just society.